 Hunchback The Musical was Paul's 22nd original stage musical, the first of two commissions for Theatre At The Mill, and was based upon a 1994 musical adaptation that Paul had written based on the same novel.

 The show begins when three stained glass windows in Notre Dame cathedral, each depicting a female saint (the Belles of Notre Dame), come to life in order to tell the story of Quasimodo, the disfigured boy who lives in the cathedral's belfry.
-The story that unfolds starts with Quasimodo being rescued as a baby by an optomistic young priest called Frollo; many years later when Frollo is the bitter and hated Archdeacon of the cathedral we again meet Quasimodo, now a young man in love with the gypsy dancer Esmeralda whom he watches from afar.
+The story that unfolds begins with Quasimodo being rescued as a baby by an optimistic young priest called Frollo; many years later when Frollo is the bitter and hated Archdeacon of the cathedral we again meet Quasimodo, now a young man in love with the gypsy dancer Esmeralda whom he watches from afar.
 Esmeralda is in turn in love with the captain of the city guards Phoebus, and the young couple are hated and despised by a jealous Frollo.
 Queen of the gypsies Clopina realises that Frollo is in cohoots with the city's sultry executioner La Tortura and is planning to purge the city of her people, and so Clopina commands the gypsy clan to leave; but Emeralda's love for Phoebus makes it difficult for her to go, just as Frollo's unrequited love for Esmeralda makes it near impossible for him to carry out her execution.
-But Frollo's hate proves stronger than his love, and when Esmeralda is caught and condemned to death, only the boy up high in the belfy can save her from the gallows.
+But Frollo's hate proves stronger than his love, and when Esmeralda is caught and condemned to death, only the boy high up in the belfry can save her from the gallows.